network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 VLAN - Information
 ------------------

-**Test Bundle:** Test if the defined VLAN's are available on a device.
-Additionally the assignment of VLAN-tags to VLAN-names can be checked.
+**Test Bundle:** Test if the defined VLANs are available on a device.
+Additionally, the assignment of VLAN tags to VLAN names can be checked.

 **Test Bundle Structure:**